lgp171188/launchpad/lib/lp/registry/stories/announcements/xx-announcements.rst

     >>> "Kubuntu announcement" in announcements(priv_browser.contents)
     True

-However, someone who is not an adminstrator on the target project will not be able to move it.
+However, someone who is not an administrator on the target project will not be able to move it.

     >>> kamion_browser = setupBrowser(